 20. THE ADVERTISER'S ATTENTION IS PARTICULARLY DRAWN TO THIS CLAUSE.
 The Advertiser shall indemnify the Publisher against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal and other reasonable professional costs and expenses) suffered or incurred by the Publisher arising out of or in connection with:

 (a) any breach of any of the warranties contained in clause 2;21.
 The Publisher’s obligations do not exceed those contained in these conditions, and any further purported liability of the Publisher is expressly excluded to the fullest extent allowed by law.

 (b) any breach or negligent performance or non-performance by the Advertiser of this agreement; or

-(c) any claim made against the Publisher for actual or alleged infringement of a third party's intellectual property rights arising out of or in
+(c) any claim made against the Publisher for actual or alleged infringement of a third party's intellectual property rights arising out of or in connection with the advert.

-21. No waiver by the Publisher shall be effective except in relation to the matter for which it was specifically given.
+22. No waiver by the Publisher shall be effective except in relation to the matter for which it was specifically given.

-Last updated: December 2012
+Last updated: December 2014